-This led me to search for some of the best bird feeder crafts around and I was happy to find quite a nice variety.
-My goal was to find inexpensive yet attractive diy feeders for the yard.
-Many of the feeders I found use recycled material which is about the cheapest way to go.
-The following list is what I found for the best bird feeders to make.
+When I was searching for DIY bird feeder crafts, my goal was to find inexpensive yet attractive bird feeders for the yard.
+That is why many of these feeders use recycled material, which is about the cheapest way to go.
+Here is what I found for the best bird feeders to make.

 Best Bird Feeders To Make